Sock knitting has a reputation for being addictive, and rightly so – once you start, you really can’t stop!

 It is wise to stick to natural fibres for sock yarns, thanks to the nature of feet and perspiration!
 100% Acrylic yarns do not suit feet very well, and you’re better off with something breathable.
 A blend is best – even a small percentage of nylon will help to keep your socks in shape and make them washable.

-Cascade Yarns Heritage Solids Sock Yarn comes in a rainbow of shades, and is delicious to wear and knit, but if you prefer a ball of yarn that you don’t have to wind, West Yorkshire Spinners 4ply is a great favourite with ‘sockettes’ (sock fans!).
-Regia yarns are super popular worldwide thanks to their fabulous range of variegated colourways, and their yarns are hardwearing and will withstand lots of machine washing too!
+Paintbox Yarns Socks is a hardy 75% super wash wool, 25% polyamide sock yarn that comes in four exciting stories: Zebra, Fair Isle, Stripes and Pixel, and each story contains seven fabulous colourways!
+West Yorkshire Spinners 4ply is a great favourite with ‘sockettes’ (sock fans!), and Regia yarns are super popular worldwide thanks to their fabulous range of variegated colourways, and their yarns are hardwearing and will withstand lots of machine washing too!

 2. Toe up?
 Cuff down?